akissoug/airship_supervisory_system/README.md

 ### Hardware Requirements (for real deployment)

-- Pixhawk-compatible flight controller (Pixhawk 4, Cube Orange, etc.)
+- Pixhawk-compatible flight controller (in our case Pixhahk 6X)
 - USB cable for bench testing
 - Telemetry radio (for field operations)
 - RC transmitter with manual override capability